🎙️

 ⏱ Timeline Breakdown

-00:00Introduction of Joe Rogan's perspective on obsession versus discipline and willpower.
+00:00Introduction of Joe Rogan's perspective: obsession beats discipline.

 💬 Notable Quotes